Java Threads

 Most of the time when threads share data, they're not just sharing a single variable.
 And as you know, updating a collection is rarely an atomic operation.
 There's lots of potential for races; there's also the potential for writing inefficient code with too much locking.

 Java has a relatively huge API for collections.
-To get started, see my notes on collections These notes feature links to Sun's documentation and tutorial articles.
-I've also included there a table of cocurrency properties for each of the collection classes.
+To get started, see my notes on collections These notes feature links to the documentation and tutorial articles.
+I've also included there a table of concurrency properties for each of the collection classes.

 Threads and Graphics

-Graphics-intensive code pretty much requires threading: GUI programs are event-driven, and event handling and painting need to happen on a separate thread from your computations lets your computations prevent repainting.
-Of course, this means if you run code on this thread, it better not take too long.
+Graphics-intensive code pretty much requires threading: GUI programs are event-driven, and event handling and painting need to happen on a separate thread from your computations lest your computations prevent repainting.
+This means if you do run code on this thread, it better not take too long.

 Rule 1: All operations on the GUI thread should be short.

-The interesting thing, though, is that the GUI components in Java's Swing Library (e.g. buttons, sliders, progress bars, dialogs, windows, scrollpanes, etc.) are not threadsafe.
-Updates you make on a "worker thread" will conflict with those made on the "event handling thread."
-(It doesn't matter if you enclose your worker code in a synchronized block — the internal component management code in Swing won't care!)
-Therefore:
+The GUI components in Java’s graphics library (e.g. buttons, sliders, progress bars, dialogs, windows, scrollpanes, etc.) are not threadsafe.
+Updates you make on a worker thread will conflict with those made on the event handling thread.
+It doesn’t even matter if you enclose your worker code in a synchronized block—the internal component management code in Swing won't care!

 Rule 2: Operate on Swing components only on the GUI thread.